-f) optionally, the pre-configured URSP (see 3GPP TS 24.526 [77]).
+f) optionally, the pre-configured URSP (see 3GPP TS 24.526 [77]); and

+x) optionally, if the MS supports access to an SNPN using credentials from a credentials holder, the SNPN selection parameters, consisting of:

+1) a user controlled prioritized list of preferred SNPNs, where each entry contains an SNPN identity;

+2) a credentials holder controlled prioritized list of preferred SNPNs, where each entry contains an SNPN identity;

+3) a credentials holder controlled prioritized list of Group IDs for Network Selection (GINs); and

+4) an indication of whether the credentials holder supports registration in a non-subscribed SNPN not matching other SNPN selection parameters.

 NOTE 3: How the ME is configured with the "list of subscriber data" is out of scope of 3GPP in this release of the specification.

 NOTE 4: Multiple entries can include the same subscriber identifier and credentials.